 Cooking in Hot Water Springs

-Legend of Manikaran goes back to the days when Lord Shiva lived here for 1100 years with his consort Parvati.
+The legend goes back to the days when Lord Shiva lived here for 1100 years with his consort Parvati.
 During a playful moment in a pond, Parvati lost a gem or ‘Mani’ from her earring that landed with the Sheshnag – on whose hood we believe the earth is balanced.
 Parvati urged Shiva to find her gem and when he could not find, he opened his third eye and Naina Devi was born.
 She became his eyes and went looking for the Mani.
 Sheshnag then spits out a lot of Manis or jewels and asked Parvati to pick the one that is hers.
 She picked hers and cursed the others to become stones.
 It is said with the spitting of Shesh came these hot springs.
 People even say that Manis came out this spring until the place was hit by an earthquake in 1905.

 You take your call on how to interpret this story.
 To take it as history or mythology or our ancestor’s way of passing us some coded story.